 Reaching out to women is only the first step to increase gender balance in the air and space industry.
 Making it easier for those who are interested to succeed is an equally important step.

-The Institute for Women Of Aviation Worldwide (iWOAW) was incorporated on September 10, 2012, with the goal of continuing outreach efforts and increasing their efficiency by complementing them with research and education initiatives aimed at facilitating the integration of women in the industry.
+The Institute for Women Of Aviation Worldwide (iWOAW) was incorporated on September 10, 2012, with the goal of continuing advocacy and outreach efforts and increasing their efficiency by complementing them with research and educational initiatives aimed at facilitating the integration of women in the industry.